 What is the average cost of a cremation in Los Angeles?

 It is important to understand that cremation prices do differ quite considerably between different funeral homes in Los Angeles.
-For this reason an ‘average’ cremation cost has to be put into the perspective on what kind of cremation services are being assessed.
+For this reason, an ‘average’ cremation cost has to be put into the perspective of what kind of cremation services are being assessed.
 The average cost of a cremation is $2,250 [CANA] for a cremation with a ceremony and a mid-range urn.
-However, cheaper cremation options are available as outlined below, and you can arrange a cremation in Los Angeles for as little as $625 complete.
+However, cheaper cremation options are available as outlined below, and you can arrange a cremation in Los Angeles for as little as $750 complete.

 Choosing a Cremation Package